-Time Mon 14 th July Tue 15 th July Wed 16 th July Thu 17 th July Fri 18 th July 08h00 Overview Gunn Oscillators Noise in Receivers Dipoles and folded dipoles Revision of the topics covered 09h00 Revision of Transmission line theory Gunn Oscillators Noise in Receivers & Mixers Horns and parabolic reflectors Introduction to phased array antennas 10h00 Transmission line Theory Tutorial Tutorial Tutorial Tutorial 11h00 Tea Теа Tea Теа Tea 11h30 Tutorial Other Oscillators Mixers Introducing array antennas Enabling technologies 12h30 Lunch Lunch Lunch Lunch Lunch 13h30 Waveguides Amplifiers Antennas - Introduction Array theory Common functions of phased array radars 14h30 Waveguides Amplifiers & PIN Diodes Developing characteristics Beamforming concepts Assessing antenna systems on common radar platforms 15h30 Tutorial Tutorial Tutorial Tutorial Tutorial attendance is only credited if the solutions have been submitted.
+Time Mon 13 th July Tue 14 th July Wed 15 th July Thu 16 th July Fri 17 th July 08h30 Overview Gunn Oscillators Noise in Receivers Dipoles and folded dipoles Revision of topics covered 09h30 Revision of Transmission line theory Gunn Oscillators Noise in Receivers & Mixers Horns and parabolic reflectors Introduction to Phased Array antennas 10h15 Tea Tea Tea Tea Tea 10h30 Transmission line Theory Other Oscillators Mixers Introducing array antennas Enabling technologies 11h30 Tutorial Tutorial Tutorial Tutorial Tutorial 12h30 Lunch Lunch Lunch Lunch Lunch 13h30 Waveguides Amplifiers Antennas - Introduction Array theory Common functions of phased array radars 14h30 Waveguides Amplifiers & PIN Diodes Developing Characteristics Beamforming Assessing antenna systems on common radar systems 15h30 Tutorial Tutorial Tutorial Tutorial Tutorial

+Students are expected to complete five sets of Drill Problems, handed out after the intensive lecture period.
+Students will be provided with at least 5 seminar opportunities of about an hour each with the lecturer, convener and tutors, and will be expected to attend 4 out of the 5 seminars, and attendance is only credited if the solutions have been submitted.
 The student's solutions to the problem set must be submitted on Vula before the start of the seminar.
 The seminars will be carried out with access by Skype for students off campus after the lecture session.
 For bandwidth reasons, the number of parallel sessions will have to be limited.
 For example, all students resident in the same city will be expected to attend at a common venue, and students will have to organise their own venue and projection facilities.
-Within reason, and with prior arrangement, students can approach the tutor / and / or the lecture for help with problem sets.
+Within reason, and with prior arrangement, students can approach the tutor / and / or the lecturer for help with problem sets.